Rebecca Stott: Education and career

 Stott won a scholarship to Brighton and Hove High School in 1976.
 She then studied English and Art History at the University of York, then studied for a Master of Arts and a PhD also at York.
-She taught at the University of York, the University of Leeds, then Anglia Ruskin University at Cambridge before being appointed to a chair at the University of East Anglia in Norwich.
+She taught at the University of York, the University of Leeds, then Anglia Ruskin University in Cambridge before being appointed to a chair at the University of East Anglia in Norwich.
 She is an affiliated scholar at the Department of the History and Philosophy of Science at the University of Cambridge.